996icu/996.ICU/README.md

 Buy me a cup of coffee
 ---
-I don't drink coffee.
-It sounds coooool.
+(I don't drink coffee.)
+I said that above because it sounds coooool.
 This website is simple, but I didn't foresee such amount of traffic.
 Last 24 hours' total requests number is about **6.5 million**, which is still increase, and it is a lot for a side project.
-And cost a lot for bandwidth also.
+And cost a lot expenses for bandwidth also.
 If you like to help me, scan the qrcode below.
 I appreciate you deeply.

 <img src="https://i.loli.net/2019/03/27/5c9b683446095.jpeg" alt="wechat" width="200"/>